“Modernization”

 Many psychologists provide services to some of our clients at reduced rates or for free.

 Assessments in particular are time intensive beyond what most psychologists feel they can reasonably charge.
 Many a colleague has shared they do not complete assessments because they are time consuming and practitioners are not often compensated for a substantial portion of time required to write detailed reports.
-I consistently provide hours of pro-bono services so my assessment clients receive detailed feedback and a document that is thorough and, hopefully, more helpful to them.
-I also opt to complete assessments more than therapy, despite the disproportionate amount of unpaid hours assessment entails, because I know a solid, thorough assessment can make an important difference in terms of accommodation and receiving appropriate pharmacological care and therapy—and because I am aware of the high unmet need for this service (there are more practitioners who provide therapy services than assessment services).
+I consistently provide hours of pro-bono services so my assessment clients receive detailed feedback in a document that is thorough and, hopefully, maximally helpful to them.
+I also opt to complete assessments more than therapy, despite the disproportionate amount of unpaid hours assessment entails, in large part becasue I know a solid, thorough assessment can make an important difference in terms of accommodation and receiving appropriate pharmacological care and therapy and because I am aware of the high unmet need for this service (there are more psychology practitioners who provide therapy services than assessment services).
 Assessments are in high demand and I want to help where I can be most helpful.

 Client care is at the core of who I am as a psychologist.
-I don’t drive a Benz and I don’t live extravagantly.
-While my student loans still exist, I recognize I am still quite fortunate and live comfortably.
-I can afford not to charge for all of the time I put into client care.
+I don’t drive a Benz and I don’t sleep on a dragon’s hoard.
+I recognize I am also quite fortunate and live comfortably, and I can afford not to charge for all of the time I put into client care.
 I also believe I am more of the rule than the exception in my profession.
-This fight against the proposed changes is not about money for me and for many other psychologists I know.
+This fight against the proposed changes is not about money for many psychologists who are deeply opposed to them.

-Psychological associates under the previous standards of requiring 5 years of supervised clinical work after their graduate degree met a high standard for training experience.
-Collectively, psychologists are concerned about how much rigour there will be in the training of new master’s level psychologists because those new clinicians will be required to complete fewer hours of clinical “hands on” training during their degree as well as fewer hands-on supervised work post-degree before becoming registered as an autonomous practitioner.
-New master’s level members with the CPBAO will have far less experience required of them than doctoral psychology students complete before applying for one year of supervised practice with the CPBAO.
-But both master’s level and doctoral-level psychologists will have the same scope of responsibilities and licensed capabilities according to the CPBAO.
+Psychological associates under the previous standards of requiring 5 years of supervised clinical work post-graduate degree met a high standard for training experience.
+Collectively, psychologists are concerned about how much rigour there will be in the training of new master’s level psychologists because those new clinicians will be required to complete far fewer hours of clinical “hands on” training during their degree as well as as much as 75% fewer hands-on supervised work experience post-degree before becoming registered as an autonomous practitioner.
+New master’s level members with the CPBAO will have far less experience required of them than doctoral psychology students are required to complete before doctoral psychologists apply for one year of supervised practice with the CPBAO.
+But, under this grand new licensing plan, all master’s level and doctoral-level psychologists will have the same scope of responsibilities and licensed capabilities according to the CPBAO.

 Not even one master’s degree-only clinical program is approved by either of the two North American national accreditation bodies (i.e., Canadian Psychological Association, American Psychological Association).
 These accreditation bodies serve to set the standards for knowledge and competence required by training programs.
 Their decisions and standards are grounded in science.
 Over the years, the training requirements and domains of competency required by accrediting bodies have expanded not decreased.
 However, master’s level graduate programs do not meet the breadth and depth requirements accreditation bodies set.
 Moreover, some online master’s level graduate program do not generally reject applicants: All who can pay the high fees are accepted, including those applicants with no undergraduate, foundational knowledge of psychology.